 Dagon Clan ‘JAR’

 A 90 point stunner, biodynamically grown grapes give a medium to full-bodied red wine boasting layers of fruits and flavours; fresh, jammy blueberry and blackcurrant, plums and concentrated cooked blackberry, with a hint of liquorice and spices.
-Oak ageing in Romanian oak barrels adds complexity and structure to the long finish.
+Dagon Jar is oak aged in Romanian oak barrels adds complexity and structure to the long finish.

 Grape(s): Feteasca Negra, Pinot Noir (60/40%)